 Many people don’t realize they have high blood pressure or hypertension because it rarely causes symptoms.
 Unfortunately, untreated hypertension can cause severe medical complications, some of which could endanger your life.
 The team at Peak Heart & Vascular can diagnose and help you manage your hypertension.
 Don’t wait to find out if you have hypertension the hard way, by discovering it has already harmed your health and safety.
-Schedule an evaluation with an outstanding provider by calling the Laveen, Surprise, Avondale, Flagstaff, or Phoenix, Arizona, office today, or booking online.
+Schedule an evaluation with an outstanding provider by calling the Laveen, Sun City West, or Surprise, Arizona, office today, or booking online.

 Hypertension or high blood pressure occurs when the pressure within your blood vessel walls becomes elevated above normal levels.
 Known as the “silent killer,” hypertension rarely causes symptoms; you might not even know that you have it until it has caused life-threatening health complications.